RosboneMako/MakoStacked/README.md

 CLIPPING<br />
 The backbone of a distorted sound is the clipping stage.
-This is the magic place where people feel tubes amps excel.
+This is the magic place where people feel tube amps excel.
 We have two types of clipping in this VST, Hard and Soft.
 Hard does exactly what it says.
 Any signal above 1.0 is clipped to 1.0.
 The soft method uses a hypertangent function.
 This function creates a soft curve that limits the signal from -1.0 to 1.0.